-In the video, Lafayette Police Chief Patrick Flannelly said the bodycam footage previously released doesn't necessarily show the whole picture.
+In the video, Lafayette Police Chief Patrick Flannelly claims the bodycam footage previously released doesn't necessarily show the whole picture.
 He said he hopes this additional footage helps tell a more factual story.

 An external investigation involving three Lafayette police officers is underway.

 The Madison County prosecutor has reached out to Indiana State Police to help look into an alleged excessive force case here in Tippecanoe County.
 The Black man involved claims Lafayette officers used excessive force during his arrest because of his race.
 Tippecanoe County Judge Sean Persin appointed Mary Hutchinson as the special prosecuting attorney.
 She requested ISP's help in the investigation on Jun.
 22.

 This police-involved incident that happened just after midnight on Saturday, May 9 now has one Lafayette man fighting for racial justice after having to fight for his life.